-1.90 BURGLARY/ROBBERY.
+- 1.90 BURGLARY/ROBBERY.
 The unlawful entry of a 'structure' to commit a felony or a theft.
-The taking or attempting to take something of value from another person by use of force, threats or intimidation.

-2.00 CONTEMPT OF HEARING.
+The taking or attempting to take something of value from another person by use of force, threats or intimidation. - 2.00 CONTEMPT OF HEARING.
 Contempt of hearing violation includes (1) the failure to appear before a student conduct body i.e., Residence Hall Director, Associate Dean of Students, Associate Vice President for Student Affairs/Dean of Students, Student Affairs Conduct Committee, Inter-Residence Hall Committee, and/or Appeals Committee after receiving the proper notification of a scheduled student conduct hearing or conference, (2) failing to adhere to hearing procedures, (3) willful disobedience to, or displaying open disrespect for a University student conduct board member such as the use of profanity, threatening behavior, or derogatory remarks, comments, and/or gestures, and (4) failure to comply with student conduct conditions as sanctions imposed by a student conduct body or student conduct administrative officer or staff person.
-Contempt charges will require the student to pay a student conduct fine in addition to other sanctions imposed.

-2.10 DAMAGE TO PROPERTY/DESTRUCTION OF PROPERTY.
-Damage, vandalism or destruction to property owned or leased by the University or personal property belonging to an individual, including but not limited to, car vandalism, walking on roofs of a University building, defacing structures and facilities, littering, unauthorized biking, skate boarding in inappropriate areas, marking, egging, littering, painting, use of sidewalk chalk, spraying, the painting of residence hall rooms, hall ways, lobby areas, classrooms, doors, bricks, and siding without the proper authorization.

-2.20 DANGEROUS, THREATENING, and/or UNSAFE BEHAVIOR.
+Contempt charges will require the student to pay a student conduct fine in addition to other sanctions imposed. - 2.05 CONTROLLED SUBSTANCE ODOR.
+Students are prohibited from having controlled substances on campus.
+Although a controlled substance may not be present, the odor of a controlled substance on one's person, in an academic or support building, or within a residential community is also prohibited. - 2.10 DAMAGE TO PROPERTY/DESTRUCTION OF PROPERTY.
+Damage, vandalism or destruction to property owned or leased by the University or personal property belonging to an individual, including but not limited to, car vandalism, walking on roofs of a University building, defacing structures and facilities, littering, unauthorized biking, skate boarding in inappropriate areas, marking, egging, littering, painting, use of sidewalk chalk, spraying, the painting of residence hall rooms, hall ways, lobby areas, classrooms, doors, bricks, and siding without the proper authorization. - 2.20 DANGEROUS, THREATENING, and/or UNSAFE BEHAVIOR.
 Any conduct or behavior, which threatens or endangers the health or safety of any person in the University environment.
-This includes, but is not limited to, verbal threats to injure or harm another, horse playing, practical jokes, abductions, and kidnapping.

-2.25 DIGITAL AND ELECTRONIC COPYRIGHT INFRINGEMENT.
-Digital or electronic use of copyrighted materials without authorization from the owner of the copyright.

-2.30 DISORDERLY CONDUCT, OBSTRUCTION, AND/OR DISRUPTION.
+This includes, but is not limited to, verbal threats to injure or harm another, horse playing, practical jokes, abductions, and kidnapping. - 2.25 DIGITAL AND ELECTRONIC COPYRIGHT INFRINGEMENT.
+Digital or electronic use of copyrighted materials without authorization from the owner of the copyright. - 2.30 DISORDERLY CONDUCT, OBSTRUCTION, AND/OR DISRUPTION.
 Disorderly conduct is any offensive or annoying act that disrupts the peace.